May 28, 2023

 Swedish authorities cancel incentives for miners

-The Government of the Kingdom of Sweden is canceling tax breaks for miners.
-The electricity tariff for cryptocurrency mining will increase 58 times - from $0.0006 to $0.035 per kWh.
+The government of the Kingdom of Sweden cancels tax incentives for minersElectricity tariff for cryptocurrency miningwill grow 58 times — from $0.0006 to $0.035 per kWh.

 “This decision can be seen as an attack on bitcoin mining.”

-In 2017, Sweden reduced taxes for miners by98% in order to attract businesses to the country, but after a few years the industry did not create the expected number of jobs, and the macroeconomic situation changed.
+In 2017, Sweden reduced taxes for miners by 98% to attract businesses to the country, however, a few years laterThe industry has not created the expected number of jobs, and the macroeconomic situation has changed.